fabiopiovam/django-la-carousel/README.md

 - Access your django admin and visit the carousel app;

-- Call the templatetags into your template, call js, css and generate carousel.
+- Call the templatetags, js, css into your template and generate carousel.
 Ex.:
     ``` html
     {% load carousel_tags %}